 Chip Enable, Output Enable and Write Enable signals control the bus operation of the memory.
 They allow simple connection to most microprocessors, often without additional logic.

-The memory is offered in SO44, TSOP48 ($12 \times 20 \text{ mm}$), TFBGA48 0.8 mm pitch ($6 \times 9 \text{ mm}$ and $6 \times 8 \text{ mm}$) packages.
+The memory is offered in SO44, TSOP48 (12 x 20 mm) and TFBGA48 6 x 8 mm (0.8 mm pitch) packages.
 The memory is supplied with all the bits erased (set to '1').